 When you are on a weightloss journey, the best way to make objective and healthy choices for your body is by gathering data and assessing it.
 Losing weight requires a moderate calorie deficit so its important to track what you are eating - at least for a period of time - to assess how much food you are actually eating.

 Once you know that, then you can compare it to what you should be eating based on your lifestyle and unique body make-up.
 If you don't know what that amount is - consider working with a nutrition coach like me.
-As part of my nutrition program, the Balance to Thrive System, I provide each of my clients with a personalized nutrition protocol based on their unique body type, age and lifestyle.
+As part of my nutrition program, the Better Body Composition Program, I provide each of my clients with a personalized nutrition protocol based on their unique body type, age and lifestyle.
 If you have been working towards a bodyweight goal for awhile, it's highly likely that your weight has changed, so you will need to adjust your daily calorie intake to keep making progress.

 Lowering your calories by a modest amount can lead to big differences in terms of fat loss.

 If you find you are undereating, this is a cue to start slowly adjusting your calories up so that you are providing your body with enough food to function properly.
 Too little food causes health issues not to mention its the perfect way to set yourself up for quitting and going back to 'normal' eating.

 One of the biggest mistakes I see women making is staying in a calorie deficit for months and months on end.
 Not only is this tough to maintain and sustain, but it also puts undue stress on your body which has a negative impact on your stress hormones.
 If the deficit is too extreme and goes on too long, your body will respond by switching on your fat storing hormones so you start ADDING body fat, not shedding it.

 Second, your metabolism is highly adaptive and responsive.
 When your body is stressed or you eat too little food for too long, your metabolism adapts by running slower and slower.
 This means your body stops burning calories efficiently and that when you start to eat more food, you naturally gain back your weight again.